DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials: Methods

+Higher-order graphs, sometimes referred to as line graphs or bond graphs (for the three-body case), are frequently used in MLIPs to featurize higher-order interactions \cite{Choudhary_alignn_2021, deng2023chgnet, Zhang_2025_DPA3}.
 Distributing the bond graph involves selecting all 1-hop and 2-hop neighbors of the pure atom graph nodes assigned to a partition.
 We then create an edge table mapping from node ids to edges originating from the node id pointing to a different node.
 By recursively traversing the table, we are able to create the bond graph for each partition in parallel.
 Border nodes within the bond graph are associated with the 1-hop edge neighbors of border edges within the atom graph -- hence necessitating the inclusion of 2-hop neighbors.
 The parallel bond graphs thus contain the 1-hop neighbors of each pure bond graph node assigned to the partition.
 The complete procedure is found in algorithm \ref{alg:bond_graph} of the appendix.

-DistMLIP graph creation runs purely on CPU memory, written in high-performance C. It is a standalone library that does not depend on external libraries such as LAMMPS, Pytorch, Jax, or Pytorch Geometric, and can be, in principle, applied to \textbf{any} MLIP that includes an atom graph and/or three-body graph.
+DistMLIP graph creation runs purely on CPU memory, written in high-performance C. It is a standalone library that does not depend on external libraries such as LAMMPS, Pytorch, JAX, or Pytorch Geometric, and can be, in principle, applied to \textbf{any} MLIP that includes an atom graph and/or three-body graph.